-The following sections describe basic Node Manager functionality.
+The following sections describe the basic functionalities of Node Manager:

-2.2.1 Start, Shut Down, and Restart an Administration Server
+Start, Shut Down, and Restart an Administration Server

-Using the WebLogic Scripting Tool (or SSH client for script-based Node Manager only), you connect to a Node Manager process on the machine that hosts the Administration Server and issue commands to start, shut down, or restart an Administration Server.
-The relationship of an Administration Server to Node Manager varies for different scenarios.
+You can use the WebLogic Scripting Tool (or SSH client for script-based Node Manager only) to connect to a Node Manager process on the machine that hosts the Administration Server and issue the commands to start, shut down, or restart an Administration Server.
+The relationship between Administration Server and Node Manager varies for different scenarios.

-- An Administration Server can be under Node Manager control-You can start it, monitor it, and restart it using Node Manager. - An Administration Server can be a Node Manager client-When you start or stop Managed Servers from the WebLogic Server Administration Console, you are accessing Node Manager using the Administration Server. - An Administration Server supports the process of starting up a Managed Server with Node Manager-When you start a Managed Server with Node Manager or a start script, the Managed Server contacts the Administration Server to obtain pending configuration updates.
+- An Administration Server can be under Node Manager control You can start it, monitor it, and restart it using Node Manager. - An Administration Server can be a Node Manager client When you start or stop Managed Servers from the WebLogic Server Administration Console or Fusion Middleware Control (FMWC), you are accessing Node Manager using the Administration Server. - An Administration Server supports the process of starting up a Managed Server with Node Manager - When you start a Managed Server with Node Manager or a start script, the Managed Server contacts the Administration Server to obtain the pending configuration updates.

-2.2.2 Start, Shut Down, Suspend, and Restart Managed Servers
+Start, Shut Down, Suspend, and Restart Managed Servers

-From the WebLogic Server Scripting Tool (WLST) command line, WebLogic Server Administration Console, or scripts, you can issue commands to Node Manager to start, shut down, suspend, and restart Managed Server instances and clusters.
+You can issue commands to Node Manager to start, shut down, suspend, and restart Managed Server instances and clusters by using one of the following options: